TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Scroll Bars, Centre, Zoom and Trash
 -----------------------------------

-At the bottom-right of the window is a set of control icons:
+At the bottom-right of the window is a set of control icons as shown in :numref:`zoomtrash`.

+.. _zoomtrash:
 .. figure:: images/workspace-zoom-trash-scrollbars.png
    :width: 400
    :align: center